-Our positive approaches to behaviour involve us 'noticing' good choices, being explicit in descriptive praise and providing reward as reinforcement.
+Our positive approaches to behaviour involve us 'noticing' good choices and being explicit in descriptive praise and recognition.
 There will always be opportunities to talk about behaviours and a restorative approach is used to help pupils understand the impact of their behaviours.
-As pupils begin to get older, they become more involved in choosing their sanctions.
+As pupils begin to get older, they become more involved in deciding their sanctions.

 Pupils learn strategies and techniques to deal with tricky situations to develop the tools needed to support their wellbeing and mental health.
-They will be taught to 'Stay in their own lane' or use their 'Thrive in 5'.
+They will be taught to build resilience and to understand the importance of being able to reflect on our actions.
 Alongside our Behaviour Policy, we also use Zones of Regulation.
 These are used to help children manage and regulate their emotions.
 Assemblies and discrete lessons teach children about the Zones of Regulation.